 John P. Toscano is the interim dean for the Krieger School of Arts and Sciences, starting July 1.
 He is also the vice dean for natural sciences, and a professor of chemistry in the School of Arts and Sciences.

-Dr. Toscano serves as liaison with the chairs of the school’s natural science departments to ensure the highest quality undergraduate experience, as well as to think through space planning and research infrastructure needs and opportunities for interdisciplinary endeavors.
-He is an important partner to the science chairs and the dean in the recruitment of faculty and issues concerning tenure and promotion, and he represents the school and cultivates ties with other science-intensive divisions of the university, as well as with external institutions for scientific research.
-Moreover, Dr. Toscano works with the university’s technology transfer office and maintains responsibility for research reporting and compliance issues.
+Dr. Toscano was previously vice dean of natural sciences.
+He served as liaison with the chairs of the school’s natural science departments to ensure the highest quality undergraduate experience, as well as to think through space planning and research infrastructure needs and opportunities for interdisciplinary endeavors.
+He was an important partner to the science chairs and the dean in the recruitment of faculty and issues concerning tenure and promotion, and he represented the school and cultivated ties with other science-intensive divisions of the university, as well as with external institutions for scientific research.
+Moreover, Dr. Toscano worked with the university’s technology transfer office and maintained responsibility for research reporting and compliance issues.

 A highly accomplished scientist, Dr. Toscano’s main interests are currently focused on the study of the fundamental chemistry and biology of small molecule bioactive signaling agents such as nitric oxide (NO).
 In particular, his research has focused on two such small molecules of recent interest – nitroxyl (HNO) and hydrogen sulfide (H2S) and their cardioprotective properties.